-It becomes virtually impossible to play the sport of ice hockey if you do not know how to skate.
+It becomes virtually impossible to play the sport of ice hockey if you do not know how to ice skate.
 If you are just beginning, it is important to get skating lessons and wait before joining a hockey team.
-Learning how to skate forward, backward, and changing directions quickly can take some time.
+Learning how to skate forward, backward, and change directions quickly can take some time.

 Included in the art of skating, you must know how to stop quickly without falling.
 This will help you not collide with players during a game as well as get where you need to go quickly.
-Being able to stop on a dime allows you to reach the puck faster, which may result in a goal for your team.
+Being able to stop on a dime allows you to reach the puck faster, which could result in a goal for your team.

 Passing in hockey is important because you are not always passing to a physical player.
 Sometimes you have to indirectly pass the puck against the boards or lead it in front of your teammate on the other side of the ice so that the opponent cannot reach it.
 There are two main types of passes; a regular pass and a saucer pass.
 A regular pass will stay on the ice, while a saucer pass is elevated to avoid obstacles such as opponents’ sticks and bodies.
 It is important to be proficient in both in order to play hockey well.

 This skill is the most important to hockey besides knowing how to skate.
 Being a good shooter will help your team win because scoring goals is the only way to win a game of hockey.
 Three of the most important kinds of shots in hockey are the wrist shot, slapshot, and one-timer.
 A one-timer is when you shoot the puck directly off of a pass without even controlling it; your first contact with the puck is with the slapshot motion.